chuanhao01/Tasker_Bot/worksheets/weekly_report/weekly_report_10.md

 ## What have I done last week

--   Worked on...
+Sherisse:
+- Advance data viewer design and set up in index.html
+- Toggle buttons between basic and advanced data viewer
+- Mock backend testing using Cypress
+- Looked at github hosting

+Chuan Hao:
--   Worked on...
+-

+Together:
--   Changed....
+-

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
--   Changed....
+- Finish both basic & advanced data viewer testing using mock backend
+- Update wireframe docs to accomodate toggling between basic and advanced

 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
--   Lecturer is awesome.